This year's flu vaccine prevents about a third of illnesses

 It’s only 25 percent effective against the most common strain circulating this year, the H3N2 strain, CDC’s Dr. Alicia Fry and colleagues found.

 But the good news is that it works better in kids.
-The vaccine provided 59 percent protection against H3N2 in children 8 and younger.
+The vaccine provided 59 percent protection against H3N2 in children 8 and younger and did not appear to provide any protection at all for older children.

 Related